-(4) Amounts disclosed are on a gross cash flow basis.
-The promissory note was recorded in other liabilities at present value as at December 31, 2010 at \$42 million.
-(5) Excludes deferred financing costs of \$42 million and capital lease obligations of \$38 million
+(1) Amounts disclosed are on a gross cash flow basis.
+The derivatives were recorded in accounts payable at fair value as at December 31, 2010 at \$167 million.

 Market Risk

 Foreign Exchange Risk

 The Corporation's earnings from, and net investment in, self-sustaining foreign subsidiaries are exposed to fluctuations in the US dollar-to-Canadian dollar exchange rate.
 The Corporation has effectively decreased the above exposure through the use of US dollar borrowings at the corporate level.
 The foreign exchange gain or loss on the translation of US dollar-denominated interest expense partially offsets the foreign exchange loss or gain on the translation of the Corporation's foreign subsidiaries' earnings, which are denominated in US dollars or in a currency pegged to the US dollar.
 Belize Electricity's reporting currency is the Belizean dollar while the reporting currency of Caribbean Utilities, Fortis Turks and Caicos, FortisUS Energy and BECOL is the US dollar.
 The Belizean dollar is pegged to the US dollar at BZ\$2.00=US\$1.00.